-6.0 FINANCIAL IMPLICATIONS
+7 FINANCIAL IMPLICATIONS

-There are no immediate financial impacts associated with this report.
-The additional resources required to deliver the Settlement Capacity and Intensification Study will need to be considered and agreed by Cabinet.
+7.1 There are no immediate financial impacts associated with this report.
+The Local Plan Review assessment can be accommodated within current annual budgets.
+The additional resources required to deliver the Settlement Capacity and Intensification Study can be considered and agreed by Cabinet once the procurement exercise has confirmed the potential cost envelope.
+It is anticipated that this will be resourced from the Local Plan reserve.

-7.0 CLIMATE CHANGE IMPLICATIONS
+8 CLIMATE CHANGE IMPLICATIONS

-7.1 There are no direct carbon/environmental impacts arising from the recommendations, but the proposal will support climate change policy objectives wherever reasonably practicable.
+8.1 There are no direct carbon/environmental impacts arising from the recommendations, but the proposal will support climate change policy objectives wherever reasonably practicable.